Remember then: there is only one time that is important - Now! It is the most important time because it is the only time when we have any power.

 - Anonymous -

-Similarly, we can miss out on present-moment opportunities when we spend too much time ruminating on the past.
-Sometimes it’s pleasurable to reminisce about past events, or helpful to reflect on an experience to learn from it.
-However, it’s easy to get lost rehashing past experiences, and we may not notice when we’re stuck in a counterproductive spiral of rumination (e.g., “Why did I say that?
+Similarly, we miss out on the present when we spend too much time ruminating on the past.
+While reminiscing can be pleasurable and reflection can be a useful learning tool, it’s easy to slip into an unhelpful spiral: “Why did I say that?
 Did I make a fool of myself?
-I wonder if I just blew that job interview?”).
+I wonder if I just blew that job interview?”

-By getting better at noticing the mind’s tendency to get lost in the future or the past, we create more opportunities to fully experience what the present moment has to offer.
-And with more mindful moments, we have more opportunities for growth, joy, connection, gratitude, meaning, and flourishing.
+By getting better at noticing the mind’s tendency to drift into the past or future creates more opportunities to truly experience what the present moment has to offer.
+And with more mindful moments come more opportunities for growth, joy, connection, gratitude, meaning, and flourishing.

 Watch the following video and simply pay attention to what comes up for you:

-Learning to pay attention to what’s happening in the present moment, bringing an open curiosity to whatever is there, and not needing it to be different, is the heart of mindfulness.
-In understanding the value of the present moment, we learn (as Tolstoy emphasizes) that it is the only moment in which we have any power.
+Learning to pay attention to what’s happening right now, bringing an open curiosity to whatever is there, and not needing it to be different—that’s the heart of mindfulness.
+In embracing the present, we learn, As Tolstoy emphasized, the present moment is the only one in which we have any power.

 Another important reason to get better at paying attention to the present moment is that a wandering mind tends to be an unhappy mind.
 In a fascinating study published in the journal Science (2010), Matt Killingsworth and Dan Gilbert used a smartphone app to send numerous random alerts to thousands of participants to learn more about their activities, moods, and where their minds were at the moment.
 Strikingly, they learned that people’s minds were wandering an average of 47% of the time, and that people reported being much less happy when their minds were wandering than when their attention was focused on what they were doing.
 Importantly, this held true across all different types of activities; even for a typically unenjoyable activity like commuting to work, people reported feeling happier when they were focused only on their commute than when their minds were drifting away to something else.
 Furthermore, the study’s results indicated that mind-wandering preceded unhappiness, not vice-versa.
 You can learn more about the details of this interesting study here, and you can even try out the same mobile app used in their research at www.trackyourhappiness.org.

-No wonder so many people spend so much of their lives trying to keep their minds occupied; without a little “re-wiring,” the inactive mind can be a pretty uncomfortable place to hang out!
-But which sounds like a better life to you: feverishly trying to stay occupied so you can avoid the distress lurking in your brain, or learning to pay attention to what’s actually happening moment-to-moment, appreciating and savoring the depth available even in the “ordinary” scenes of life?
-By learning to really “be” wherever we are, we’ll be able to look back on a life fully lived, and set ourselves up for a best possible future, because we’ve learned to make the most of every moment.
+No wonder so many of us try to stay busy all the time—without some mental “retraining,” an idle mind can be an uncomfortable place to hang out!
+But which sounds like a better life: feverishly trying to stay occupied so you can avoid the distress lurking in your brain, or learning to pay attention to what’s actually happening moment-to-moment, appreciating and savoring the depth available even in the “ordinary” scenes of life?
+By learning to really “be” wherever we are, we’ll be able to look back on a life fully lived and set ourselves up for a best possible future, because we’ve learned to make the most of every moment.

-How can you get better at “being” wherever you are?
-A great place to start is learning to pay closer attention to the body’s sensory experiences.
-In the next section, we show you how!
+So how do you get better at “being” wherever you are?
+A great place to start is by paying closer attention to your body’s sensory experiences.
+In the next section, we’ll show you how.